victor99pekk/Random-Matrix_Machine-Learning/RMT_applications_ML.md

 # Possible Applications in ML
 I have found some applications, and an LLM has found some.
 All "sources"/"places to find out more" were found by the search function in chatgpt though, so take them with a grain of salt, as a possible place to find out more.

+`It is possible to read about most of the applications listed below in either RMT4ML.pdf or HDP.pdf`

 ### 1. Understanding the Neural Network Training and Generalization
 - The Hessian (second derivative of the loss function) captures the curvature of the loss landscape, and its eigenvalues provide insights into optimization and generalization.